 According to Florida Statutes 812.014, theft is defined as an act of knowingly obtaining or using another person’s property or denying them access to their belongings.
-If convicted of a theft crime, you can face lengthy jail time, expensive fines, and stigma that can limit your job options.
-Therefore, it’s important to hire a qualified criminal defense attorney to aggressively defend your rights.
+If convicted of a theft crime, you can face lengthy jail time, probation, expensive fines, and stigma that can limit your job options.
+Therefore, it is important to hire a qualified criminal defense attorney to aggressively defend your rights.

-If you’re facing theft crime charges, call 813-360-1529 to speak to an experienced Shrader Law, PLLC criminal defense attorney.
+If you are facing theft crime charges, call 813-360-1529 to speak to an experienced Shrader Law, PLLC criminal defense attorney.
 Our experienced attorneys will advise you on your options, rights, and the nature of charges leveled against you.
 They will also develop the most effective defense strategy for your case.

 When the value of the stolen property is between $300 and $749, it is punishable as a first-degree misdemeanor.
 The punishment may include a fine of no more than $1,000 and a jail time of not more than one year.

-You might have committed a third-degree felony if the property you took was valued between $750 and $19,999.
-This may include theft of a motor vehicle, firearms, and more.
-The penalties for such crimes can include a fine not exceeding $5,000 and a jail time not exceeding five years.
+A theft crime is a third-degree felony if the property taken was valued between $750 and $19,999.
+This may also include theft of a motor vehicle, firearms, or other specified property.
+The penalties for such crimes can include a fine not exceeding $5,000 and a prison sentence not exceeding five years.

-Some theft crimes are considered second-degree felonies if the property stolen is between $20,000 and $100,000.
-This can also include interstate or intrastate cargo that is valued less than $50,000 or law enforcement equipment worth more than $300.
-Such crimes can result in a fine of no more than $10,000 and a jail time not exceeding 15 years.
+Theft crimes are considered second-degree felonies if the property stolen is between $20,000 and $100,000.
+This can also include interstate or intrastate cargo or law enforcement equipment.
+Such crimes can result in a fine of no more than $10,000 and a prison sentence not exceeding 15 years.

 In Florida, this is the most serious level of theft crimes.
 It is committed when the property that was stolen is valued at more than $100,000.
-Such crimes can carry a fine not exceeding $10,000 and a jail time not exceeding 30 years.
+Such crimes can carry a fine not exceeding $10,000 and a prison sentence not exceeding 30 years.

 It’s important to know that in Florida, attempted theft is still considered theft.
-Therefore, it doesn’t matter if you changed your mind and returned the stolen goods, you’ll still face the same charges if you would have faced if you stole them.
+Therefore, it does not matter if you changed your mind and returned the stolen goods, you will still face the same charges you would have faced if you kept the property.

-If you’re facing theft charges, you need an experienced criminal defense attorney to defend you.
+If you are facing theft charges, you need an experienced criminal defense attorney to defend you.
 At Shrader Law, PLLC, our attorneys will evaluate your case and use any of the following legal defenses depending on your situation:

 If you are accused of stealing, your attorney may defend you by proving that the item you took was yours, or you had a valid claim to it.

-If you were induced to steal by another person, your attorney will use this to defend you by proving that the intent to steal was from the entrapping person.
+If you were induced to steal by another person, your attorney will use this to defend you by proving that the intent to steal was caused by the entrapping person.